Cyphrme/Tree/README.md

 	Level 4: 105,000 (5*100*7*30) (Leaves)

-Total number of nodes in each tree level:
+Total number of nodes in each branch level:

 	Level 0: 105,001  (1 + 5 * 100 * 7 * 30)    (The seed)
 	Level 1: 21,001   (1 + 100 * 7 * 30)